Why Is My AC Blowing Hot Air in My House?

 - The shorter life span of an air conditioner.

 - Poor reliability throughout the summer.

 Now that we’ve seen the consequences of neglecting AC maintenance let’s head on to the top problems on why AC may sometimes break.

 You’ll want to make sure to check your thermostat settings.
 You should do this because the thermostat’s fan settings control the fan in your AC unit.

 Check that if you or someone may have accidentally bumped onto the thermostat and changed the settings to “heat.”
 In that case, you want to change the settings back to “cool.”

 You should also double-check that the fan is set to “auto” rather than “on.”
 It’s necessary to set it to auto because it only uses the fan when the air is heated or cooled.
 If you choose the “on” option, the fan will run continuously, even if the air conditioner is not turned on, which will result in warm air coming inside your house.

 A dirty air filter eventually leads to a dirty evaporator coil.
 This evaporator coil, which gets filled with dust and debris, cannot get enough airflow for proper cooling operation.

 It is recommended that air filters should be replaced every 30-60 days.
 Of course, it also depends on the type of air filter, the environment, and the household.
 This is something that a lot of HVAC companies provide.
 You can also set up monthly reminders to check the state of your air filters.

 One method to check is to pass light through the air filter.
-If the light barely passes through it when you hold it up, then it’s probably overdue for replacement.
+If the light barely passes through it when you hold it up, then it’s probably overdue for AC replacement Corona, CA.